-From the changing leaves to the crisp air and cozy sweaters, many things make fall a great time of year—especially the foods ripe with seasonal flavors.
-Whether it's a neighborhood event or an annual Friendsgiving gathering, there are countless fruits and veggies to take advantage of right now.
-Here are those at the top of our grocery list.
+From the colorful changing leaves to the crisp air and warm and cozy sweaters, many things make fall a great time of year—especially the foods ripe and bursting with seasonal flavors.
+Whether it's a neighborhood event or an annual Friendsgiving gathering with your pals, there are countless fruits and veggies to take advantage of right now.
+Here are six fall produce items that are at the top of our grocery list for November and beyond.

-Whether you're eating them, carving them, or using them as holiday décor, pumpkins are our current obsession.
-And, believe it or not, when it comes to cooking with this versatile gourd, the possibilities go beyond the typical pumpkin pie or loaf of bread.
-We love this delicious pumpkin cheese-stuffed pasta Bolognese bake from Half Baked Harvest.
-It's creamy, comforting, and sure to be a hit!
+Whether you're eating them, carving them, or using them as holiday décor, pumpkins are our current autumn obsession.
+And, believe it or not, when it comes to cooking with the most popular and versatile gourd in the world, the possibilities go beyond the typical pumpkin pie, pumpkin spice latte, or loaf of pumpkin bread.
+For example, we love this delicious pumpkin cheese-stuffed pasta Bolognese bake from Half Baked Harvest.
+It's creamy, comforting, and sure to be a hit for any crowd.

-While they may not get as much love as their cousin, the apple pears are also in season and full of fall flavors.
+While they may not get as much love as their cousin (the apple), pears are also in season and full of fall flavors.
 Many types of pears are notoriously hard to shop for—but don't let that scare you away.
 To ensure the ripeness of all varieties, only buy those that yield to the pressure when you press on the neck, and then store them at room temperature.
-You can enjoy pears for breakfast, lunch, dinner, and dessert; however, these pork chops with pear chutney are always a showstopper.
+A great source of vitamin C, potassium, fiber, and iron, you can enjoy pears for breakfast, lunch, dinner, and dessert; however, these pork chops with pear chutney are always a showstopper.

-Cauliflower has become increasingly popular thanks to its mild taste and versatility.
-A healthy swap for our favorite starches, this cruciferous veggie can replace anything from rice and pizza crust to mashed potatoes and chicken wings.
-We love to cozy up with this delectable roasted cauliflower soup as the temperatures drop.
+Cauliflower has taken the culinary world by storm thanks to its mild taste and versatility.
+A healthy, fat-free, and cholesterol-free swap for our favorite starches, this cruciferous veggie can be eaten raw, cooked, or pickled and can replace anything from rice and pizza crust to mashed potatoes and chicken wings.
+Plus, it comes in a variety of colors, including purple, orange, and white.
+(P.S. - purple cauliflower is the healthiest option!)
+We love to cozy up with this delectable roasted cauliflower soup recipe as the temperatures drop.

-Move over summer squash and zucchini—winter squash, like spaghetti squash, butternut squash, acorn squash, is here—and we’re thrilled about it.
-These hardy and nutrient-dense foods can be used in many forms, eaten as a main or side, and enjoyed with a sweet or savory flavor.
-This roasted squash salad with crispy shallot & balsamic reduction recipe is one of our favorites.
-It’s the perfect autumnal twist on an everyday dish!
+Move over summer squash and zucchini—winter squash, like spaghetti squash, butternut squash, and acorn squash, is here—and we’re absolutely thrilled about it.
+Getting its name from its tough skin that can withstand harsh temps and blooming in late summer and early fall, these hardy and nutrient-dense foods can be used in many forms, eaten as a main or side, and enjoyed with a sweet or savory flavor.
+This roasted squash salad with crispy shallot & balsamic reduction recipe is one of our top picks.
+It’s the perfect nutty-but-sweet autumnal twist on an everyday dish!

-Sweet potatoes are not only delicious, but they’re also packed with vitamins and minerals, like vitamin A, iron, calcium, and potassium.
+Sweet potatoes are not only delicious, but they’re also considered a superfood, packed with vitamins and minerals, like vitamin A, iron, calcium, and potassium.
+Believe it or not, sweet potatoes are more nutritious than broccoli or spinach!
 While sweet potatoes are available year-round, they’re in peak season in the fall—but you shouldn’t wait until Thanksgiving to enjoy them.
 These spicy honey-baked sweet potato fries are a guilt-free snack that’s super easy to make.